jxhnx/pre-commited/README.md

 # pre-committed

 Collection of dev environment setups with basic pre-commit/linting configs.
-Contains advanced options such as environment creation in Python.
-Win/Mac/Linux.
+Contains advanced options such as:

+- OS recognition and compatibility (Mac, Linux, Windows)
+- Language specific .gitignore creation with API call to [gitignore.io](https://www.toptal.com/developers/gitignore)
+- Python environment creation for venv, conda, mamba
+- Git init

 Install [cookiecutter](https://github.com/cookiecutter/cookiecutter) in your Python environment or with your package manager of choice, e.g., with `pip install cookiecutter` or `brew install cookiecutter`.